jeanlouis-tournay/eventstreaming-test/README.md

 # Test Program for Event Streaming

-This programs can be used for testing deployment and configuration of a digital product which requires event streaming.
+This programs can be used for testing deployment and configuration of a spring boot digital product which requires event streaming.

-### Scenario
+### Test Scenario

+- Create platform service (if not present), contract and specification.
+- Deploy Product.
-- A message is posted to the producer via a rest call
+- A rest call posts a message to the producer.
-- The producer send the message to a kafaka topic
+- The producer sends the message to a kafka topic.
-- The consumer get the message from the kafka topic
+- The consumer get the message from the kafka topic.
-- A Rest call in the consumer allows to retrieve the message
+- A Rest call in the consumer allows to retrieve the message.
+- Message posted in the producer equals message retrieved in the consumer.

 post a Message to the producer